Model Classes in AD4M

 There are two ways to create model classes in AD4M:

-Option 1: Using Decorators (Traditional)
+Option 1: Using Decorators (Recommended)

-import { Ad4mModel, ModelOptions, Property } from '@coasys/ad4m';
+import { Ad4mModel, Model, Property, HasMany } from '@coasys/ad4m';

-@ModelOptions({ name: "Recipe" })
+@Model({ name: "Recipe" })

 class Recipe extends Ad4mModel {